-Diagnostic modeling is a two-pronged procedure for guiding and testing the specification of dynamic models (Figure 2).
+Diagnostic modeling is a two-pronged procedure for guiding and testing the specification of dynamic models (Figure 5).
 The left-ward prong relies on reconstruction of a real-world attractor from historic data on a single observed variable.
-The right-ward prong formulates a dynamic model-derived from fundamental economic principles-that attempts to explain the dynamic forces characterizing the reconstructed attractor.
+The right-ward prong formulates a dynamic model that attempts to explain the dynamic forces characterizing the reconstructed attractor.
 A useful specification test for the model's attractor is whether it is visually similar to the real-world attractor reconstructed from the historic data.